Basil is one of the most rewarding culinary herbs to grow, indoors or out.

 How to grow basil

-As a tender annual, basil needs temperatures ofe at least 70ºF to grow.
+As a tender annual, temperatures must be at least 70ºF for basil to grow.
 Start too soon and you’ll just waste seeds.
 Basil loves hot weather, but may benefit from a little afternoon shade if your summers are really scorching.
-I plant mine slightly east of a small apricot tree and the basil does well there.
+I have planted basil slightly east of a small apricot tree, in patio containers, and in a partially shaded tower.
+Our summers get very hot and basil performs well in each of these locations.
 If you are growing basil in a container, be sure to use one that is large enough to hang onto some moisture.

 Basil seeds should be planted 1/4” deep.
 The soil should be kept moist, but not soggy.
 In 5-7 days, seeds should germinate.
 It is easy to recognize basil seed leaves because they look like two capital D’s, facing away from each other.
 Seedlings need 12-18” between plants to reach full size and for good airflow.
 A 2-3” layer of mulch placed around young plants will help retain moisture and reduce weeds.

 Basil needs 6-8 hours of sunlight a day and it prefers well-drained soil with a pH of 6.0-7.5.
 Depending on rainfall and temperatures, basil will need to be watered deeply every 7-10 days.
 Since basil is food, think twice about using any chemical pesticides.

 (BTW, ignore basil plants for sale in the grocery store.
 They look lush and full, but what they really are is overcrowded and root bound.
 If you try to separate the plants, it will damage the roots too much.
 Leave them the way they are and they will simply choke themselves to death.
 Even if they survive, air flow problems can lead to fungal disease.
 Buy a pack of seeds and share with friends.

 Basil pests & diseases